Everest Three Passes Trek

 The Everest Three Passes Trek usually takes 18 to 20 days to complete.
 This trek is longer than the classic Everest Base Camp Trek because it covers more ground, crosses three high mountain passes (Kongma La, Cho La, and Renjo La), and explores beautiful areas like the Gokyo Valley.
 Along the way, you will also visit Everest Base Camp and climb Gokyo Ri for stunning views.
 The trek includes rest days to help your body adjust to the high altitude, which is important for staying safe and healthy.

-If you are an experienced trekker and very fit, you might finish it in 14-16 days, but taking your time makes the journey more enjoyable and less risky.
+If you are an experienced trekker and very fit, you might be able to finish it in 14-16 days, but taking your time makes the journey more enjoyable and less risky.
 With Himalayan Joy Adventure, you will have a well-planned itinerary that ensures you see the best of the Everest region while trekking at a comfortable pace.

-Cost for Everest Three Passes Trek in 2025
+Cost for Everest Three Passes Trek in 2025 and 2026

-The cost for the Everest Three Passes Trek in 2025 typically ranges between USD $2,000 and USD $2,500 per person, depending on the level of comfort and services you choose.
+The cost for the Everest Three Passes Trek in 2025 typically ranges between USD 2,000 and USD 2,500 per person, depending on the level of comfort and services you choose.
 This usually includes experienced guides and porters, accommodation in teahouses or lodges, meals during the trek, all necessary permits, flights to and from Lukla, and basic safety support.

 No of PaxStarting price (Per Person)

-1 -2 paxUSD $2300
+1 -2 paxUSD 2300

-3-5 paxUSD $2200
+3-5 paxUSD 2200

-6-10 paxUSD $2100
+6-10 paxUSD 2100

-11-15 paxUSD $2000
+11-15 paxUSD 2000

-16-20 paxUSD $1950
+16-20 paxUSD 1950

 If you have any queries or want to customize your itinerary, please feel free to contact us!